Updated: Sep 13

 This possibility happens to be one of the starting points of A Climate of Desire: Reconsidering Sex, Christianity, and How We Respond to Climate Change.
 The fact that many (or most) of our understandings of God are either partial, selfish, distorted, or straight-out false, does not automatically imply that God (whoever God may be) must be a mere illusion.

-When someone like Jeremiah called God a “potter”, for example, he was surely referring to ‘God’ by drawing on a metaphorical image familiar to him.
-But given that today we know there is no ‘physical’ heavenly giant with two enormous cosmic hands, that does not automatically rule out the possibility of the existence of an untameable Being ‘sculpting’ the universe—however slow, mysterious, and evolutionary the sculpting might continue to be.
+When back in the day someone like Jeremiah called ‘God’ a “potter”, for example, he was surely making sense of ‘God’ by drawing on an image familiar to him.
+But given that today we know there is no ‘physical’ heavenly giant with two enormous cosmic hands, that does not automatically rule out the possibility of the existence of an untamable Being ‘sculpting’ the universe—however slow, mysterious, and evolutionary the sculpting might continue to be.

 Beyond Opiate Flowers and Magic Mushrooms

 Even more, what if such Transcendental Source of the cosmos met our ancestors ‘where they were at’—as we might say—by somehow speaking to them in a way that would be comprehensible to their ancient minds—very much like a university professor of linear algebra drawing three dragons and four fairies to teach a 2-year old that three plus four equals seven?